keithn/dotnetviteguide/README.md

 app.MapGet("api/test", () => new { Test = "hello" });
 ```

-and in Vue, in your App.vue, you can use the following template to test whether you can get the data :-
+and in Vue, in your `App.vue` file, you can use the following template to test whether you can fetch the data :-

 ```vue
 <script setup lang="ts">